gbif/regionalnodes/sessions.md

 ## Regional nodes sessions

-Goal: To continue node-level discussions in regional groups led by the regional representatives.
+**Goal** To continue node-level discussions in regional groups led by the regional representatives.

-Format: 1.5 hour zoom meetings led by regional representatives and at appropriate time zones for the region.
+**Format** 1.5 hour zoom meetings led by regional representatives and at appropriate time zones for the region.

 Content: Agenda to be set by regional representatives.

 ## Marine data mobilization session

-Goal: To update the community on the collaboration between GBIF and OBIS and discuss how we can work together on marine data mobilization
+**Goal** To update the community on the collaboration between GBIF and OBIS and discuss how we can work together on marine data mobilization

-Format: Pre-recorded presentations will introduce the collaboration and examples of how GBIF nodes and OBIS are working together.
+**Format** Pre-recorded presentations will introduce the collaboration and examples of how GBIF nodes and OBIS are working together.
 A 1.5 hour live session will be an opportunity to discuss how we can strengthen collaboration and work towards common guidelines for marine data publishing that would go to both GBIF and OBIS in one step.

 Video: OBIS-GBIF introduction
 <div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/566605276?badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen style="position:absolute;top:0;left:0;width:100%;height:100%;" title="OBIS - GBIF introduction"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>